 normally begins in early December and carries on to February.
 Clear

-temperatures provide series of uninterrupted sessions.
+skies and low temperatures provide series of uninterrupted sessions.
 There are two

 sessions every day, in the morning and in the evening depending upon the